-In this course, you will learn to make phone calls in German.
+In this German course, you will learn to make phone calls in German.
 In addition, you can write e-mails and WhatsApp messages in German.
 You’ll be able to change the language settings on your mobile phone to German now.
-If you don’t have a permanent place to stay, you will be able to understand apartment offers and make appointments to look at flats to find a place in your favorite neighborhood.
-You can make your place comfortable by ordering your furniture online without any problems or buying it at flea markets – bargaining in German first.
+If you don’t have a permanent place to stay, you will be able to understand apartment offers and make appointments to look at flats to find a place in your favorite neighborhood Neukölln.
+You can make your place comfortable by ordering your furniture online without any problems or buying it at the new flea market in front of the school (Kranoldplatz) – bargaining in German first.

 Now you don’t need English anymore and can really get started!
 You can tell the other students and your friends about your home country.
 That is because you can talk about the past now.
 And you are equipped for the less comfortable situations in life: When you get sick, you can tell the doctor where it hurts.
 When your food is served cold in a restaurant, you can talk to the waiter in German before you start ranting in your mother tongue.
 We’re convinced that Berlin is the best city, but you should definitely travel through Germany: You can organize a ride or a train ticket for yourself, find a couch to sleep on, or book a hotel room in German.